 From the car park, you can either head down to the beach itself or enjoy the views from the lookout platforms designed for spectators.

 Located in Aireys Inlet, Split Point Lighthouse helps to guide ships along the Surf Coast.
-The 111-ft high lighthouse stands on the edge of the coast and offers incredible views over the ocean either from the lookout platforms at the base or by climbing to the top of the tower on a tour.
+The 38-metre (111-foot) high lighthouse stands on the edge of the coast and offers incredible views over the ocean either from the lookout platforms at the base or by climbing to the top of the tower on a tour.

 Cape Otway is the southernmost point of this stretch of coastline and protrudes out into the Southern Ocean.
-There is an historic light station at the edge of the cape, which is considered the oldest working lighthouse in Victoria.
+There is a historic light station at the edge of the cape, which is considered the oldest working lighthouse in Victoria.
 The station is open to visitors for tours and accommodation at limited times during the week.
 It’s located half an hour’s drive from Apollo Bay, down a short detour off the Great Ocean Road.

 A hidden gem of the Great Ocean Road is this towering forest of Californian Redwoods in the heart of the Otways.
 Just south of Beech Forest, the 85-year-old plantation is open for a picnic and stroll through the incredible tall, straight trees.
 It’s a decent detour off the Great Ocean Road up to Beech Forest, so it’s best explored if you have some extra time up your sleeve.

 The first sightseeing point of the Port Campbell National Park coming from the east is Gibson Steps and Gibson Beach.
 The beach is an incredibly beautiful stretch of golden sand at the base of towering sea cliffs.
 You can either park your car at the parking area and enjoy the view from the top or head down the steps to the beach itself for a different view.
-It’s just a two-minute drive from the 12 Apostles but is worth a stop in its own right.
+It’s just a two-minute drive from the 12 Apostles but it’s worth a stop in its own right.

 The most famous attraction on the Great Ocean Road and the poster child of Victoria’s tourism industry, the 12 Apostles is a magnificent collection of limestone rock stacks that rise up from the Southern Ocean.
 There’s not actually 12 of them, but the stacks are still an incredibly beautiful sight to see.
 In fact, it draws more visitors than almost anywhere else in Australia.